Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 People’s income rises→ Want to switch to better quality goods → Spend less and reduce demand for [[Inferior Goods]]

 ### Amount of Derived Demand
 Derived Demand is the demand for goods which are not demanded for its own use, but is used to facilitate the production of another.
-For example, the demand for leather is
+For example, the demand for leather is derived from the demand for leather wallets, so

+Demand for leather goods increases → Demand for leather increases

+### Ease of Acquiring Credit
+Consumers borrow to finance big purchases like property, furniture, household appliances, cars, holidays and education.
+Easier credit conditions, such as lower in

 ## Price of related goods:
 ### Price of substitute goods